opendocsg/opendoc-state-courts-practice-directions-2021/PART-03-ORIGINATING-PROCESSES-AND-DOCUMENTS.md

 >>(ii) details of appeals filed therein;

->(b) details of enforcement orders, writs of distress and warrants of arrest; and
+>(b) details of enforcement orders, writs of distress and orders of arrest; and

 >(c) any other information as may from time to time be deemed necessary.